YungRonin/introAIassignment2/README.md

 		FOR i = 0 to NumOfLiterals-1
 			Literal[i].Setvalue(LiteralVals[i])
 		// Evaluate each sentence in KB
+		IF ASKED QUERY IS TRUE
 			FOR EACH SENTENCE IN KB.SENTENCES
 				IF !SENTENCE.EVAL
 					NumOfTrueWorlds-- // we found a false sentence in this row (world) so decrement the TrueWorlds counter BREAK // stop checking the sentences on this row (world) of the TT, move on to the next row ELSE
-				IF ASKED QUERY IS TRUE
+			NumOfTrueWorlds--
 	Return NumOfTrueWorlds

 We can have a chat about this tomorrow and I'll code this up tomorrow night.
 Once it works with Horn Form sentences (where the only operators are "&" and "=>", it should be fairly simple to add all the other operator classes.